 Mrs. White had none of the earmarks of a great reformer.
 Her books of any general interest are easily shown to have been copied largely from other authors, and polished up by her assistants.
 See the chapter dealing with her plagiarisms.
 She never had the slightest influence with out rulers or with the public generally, as all other reformers from Moses to Wesley had.
 She has instilled into her people a spirit so intensely sectarian, and hostile to all other churches, that, both in the homeland and mission fields, they are regarded as hindrances to Christian work.
-After over seventy years' trial, Mrs. White is regarded by all the Christian workers of this generation.
+After over seventy years' trial, Mrs. White is regarded by all the Christian world as a false teacher, and this by the most intelligent, devout and earnest Christian workers of this generation.
 Mr. Moody, an earnest advocate of the doctrine of Christ's second coming, condemned their whole movement.
 There must be some good reasons for all this.